Where Is The Market Tipping Point? The Rule Of Law

 And I feel like I've been here before.

 I don't know at what point Presidential edicts threaten the future of our financial system.
 But we are not there yet.
 Edicts are nobody's favorite thing.
 They have a tin-pot dictator feel that chills the blood.
-But the fear that the financial market effect of President Trump's current crop of edicts will soon be earnings multiples close to those of Russia, voiced by Josh Brown, here, and rapidly seconded by others.
+But the fear is that the financial market effect of President Trump's current crop of edicts will soon be earnings multiples close to those of Russia, voiced by Josh Brown here and rapidly seconded by others.
 If American Rule of Law were dependent on the Executive branch for survival, it probably would not have outlasted the Whisky Rebellion of 1794.

 And the country did cross the white lines during FDR's Presidency, but found its way back.

 President Trump has issued multiple edicts upon assuming office.
-I contend that this is neither a surprise nor a threat.
+I contend this is neither a surprise nor a threat.
 Further, I believe the implications for financial markets will soon be declared insignificant by those with no political axe to grind.
 Why?
 Because prices only change fundamentally in reaction to significant news.
 There has been none.
 A big dog has bit a man.

-A President that attempts to implement his campaign promises is no surprise.
-And long term financial market weakness is a result of increased uncertainty.
-But there is less uncertainty, not more, when a President attempts to keep his campaign promises.
+A president who attempts to implement his campaign promises is no surprise.
+And long-term financial market weakness is a result of increased uncertainty.
+But there is less uncertainty, not more, when a president attempts to keep his campaign promises.

-On the other hand, it will be very surprising if President Trump, alone among the past Presidents of my experience, reaches a point in his administration where the markets have a reasonable expectation that he will implement his campaign promises.
+On the other hand, it will be very surprising if President Trump, alone among the past presidents of my experience, reaches a point in his administration where the markets have a reasonable expectation that he will implement his campaign promises.
 The effects of that on financial markets would be seismic.
 But wait for six months before you arrive at this drastic forecast.

 Ignore the edicts for medium-term market forecasting purposes.

-It is always fashionable to bash Presidents that govern by edict, but it is important to remember that the Trump Administration is not the first administration that has passed multiple edicts, rather than wait for laws to support the policies for which the new President was elected.
-Thus, I object to some of the extremes I have seen in the press, predicting the imminent end of The Republic, or the end of Rule of Law in the United States, because of these edicts.
+It is always fashionable to bash presidents that govern by edict, but it is important to remember that the Trump Administration is not the first that has passed multiple edicts rather than wait for laws to support the policies for which the new president was elected.
+Thus, I object to some of the extremes I have seen in the press, predicting the imminent end of the Republic, or the end of Rule of Law in the United States, because of these edicts.

 Presidential edicts are nothing new.
-Every President understands that among the alternative ways of governing, edicts have substantial drawbacks.
-Edicts result from these aspects of a President's administration:
+Every president understands that among the alternative ways of governing, edicts have substantial drawbacks.
+Edicts result from these aspects of a president's administration:

 - The degree to which the last administration used edicts to govern.